Surfing Nicaragua / Everything You Need to Know

 Photo via ISA/Rommel Gonzales

 Nicaragua has more than 250 km of coastline on the Pacific Ocean.
-There are two main seasons; the green or wet season (which is also the low season), and the dry or hot season (which is the high season).
-The green season is from about mid-May through mid-November which is the time frame when the Pacific coast gets hit with the biggest swells and most consistent surf.
-Goes without saying, this is a great time to consider surfing Nicaragua.
+There are two main seasons: the green or wet season (which is also the low season) and the dry or hot season (which is the high season).
+The green season is from about mid-May through mid-November, which is the time frame when the Pacific coast gets hit with the biggest swells and most consistent surf.
+It goes without saying that this is a great time to consider surfing Nicaragua.

 Seasons & Swells